7 Best Day Trips From Athens, Greece: 2024 Guide

 The ancient site is home to the famous amphitheater, which was built in the 4th-century BC and is said to have perfect acoustics.

-The Ancient Theater, which has been used as a venue for ancient Greek drama in the past 2,000 years, is an ideal spot to see Greece’s dramatic history.
+The Ancient Theatre, which has been used as a venue for ancient Greek drama in the past 2,000 years, is an ideal spot to see Greece’s dramatic history.

 When you visit, you can easily imagine what took place during the Athens & Epidaurus Festival (June, July, and August), when the Ancient Theater is a stage for performances of ancient Greek drama.